Resilience and the Myth of the Super Kid

 The key to this is focusing on competencies that both parents and child perceive as strengths.
 Without a child valuing their competence, a cycle of ignored parental praise and increasing frustration becomes inevitable.
 This is often easier said than done and it can take some expertise to help a child to view himself or herself differently.
 However, once identified, an island of competence can be developed and used to help a child to gain a sense of accomplishment and recognition from others.

 Take the example of Laurie.
 Laurie was a 15 year old girl who struggled to get on with her peers but found younger children naturally gravitated towards her.
 Her parents called her the ‘pied piper of the neighbourhood’.
 Her parents built on this by encouraging her to babysit for their friends.
 The praise and responsibility that she achieved enabled her to start out of on the path of self-acceptance and improved relations with her peers.

 However, in the case of 8 year old Samantha, finding mutually agreed competences was not so straightforward.
-Samantha had some learning disabilities but was increasingly writing off any achievement as ‘luck’.
+Samantha had some special educational needs but was increasingly writing off any achievement as ‘luck’.
 A good test result, winning at board games, even quickly completed puzzles were all seen as incidents outside her control.
 It was eventually when Samantha’s parents validated, rather than directly questioned, her feeling of being lucky that she opened up and began acknowledging other factors at play.
 This led to Samantha’s recognition of her own genuine achievements and improved self-confidence.

 The tutors we introduce are natural mentors who will help you build resilience in your children.
 If you are searching for a private tutor who will also act as a mentor to your child, please do not hesitate to contact us.